kunal7193/Used_Car_Market_Analysis/README.md

 ## Project Description
 By leveraging big data technologies, this project provides valuable insights into the online behavior of consumers and the role of digital platforms in the pre-owned vehicle market.
 Two datasets are used for the analysis, where the data is cleaned and joined together.
 Once joined the dataset is split into 5 tables (1 fact and 4 dimension table) using Airflow and accessed from BigQuery.
 GigQuery is connected to Tableau to provide insightful visualizations.
 An interactive dashboard is created and is shown in a web interface.

-* Dataset source is Kaggle
+* The dataset source is Kaggle
 * DataSet 1: https://www.kaggle.com/datasets/ananaymital/us-used-cars-dataset
 * Dataset 2: https://www.kaggle.com/datasets/austinreese/craigslist-carstrucks-data

 ### Files
-The files shared are codes to the data cleanning and Airflow DAG flies.
+The files shared are codes for the data cleaning (python file) and Airflow DAG flies (1 dag file and 5 SQL files).